 'A Vision for Keralup'

-The combined set of statements represent the Council's 'Vision for Keralup' and confirms the City's and community's expectations for ensuring long term quality outcomes at Keralup.
+The combined set of statements represent the City's 'Vision for Keralup' and confirms the City's and community's expectations for ensuring long term quality outcomes at Keralup.

 A copy of 'A Vision for Keralup' can be sourced below.